vherus/php-framework-decoupling-bootstrap/README.md

 ### Delete what you don't need
 For example, if you never intend to have a GUI, delete the Http/App namespace entirely.

-Deleting unused code helps ensure any applications built from this do not have redundant/dead code.

-You can always revert the deletion later if you do need it.

 ### Easy start mode

 Once you've completed the pre-requisite steps above, let's go!